 Little Readers Playgroup – Sussex Library

-Little Readers Playgroup – Sussex Library is daily Tuesday through Friday, September 5 – November 17 at 10:30 am.
-There will be Little Readers Playgroup on November 21 and 22.
+Little Readers Playgroup – Sussex Library is daily Tuesday through Friday, January 30 – April 20 at 10:30 am.

 Stay a little longer for some together-time play following each storytime.
 Discover our cheerful and engaging early literacy learning areas.
 No registration.
 Just drop in!

 Use these suggestions to help create an enjoyable experience for everyone!

 We kindly ask parents and caregivers to think about and discuss storytime before attending this program.
 Our goal is a happy and worthwhile experience for all.
 So what makes a helpful storytime audience?

 1. When it comes to noise . . .
 Recommended: Responding to participation stories, soft sounds (happy or unhappy), talking in an undertone, joyful reactions.
 Discouraged: Adult side conversations, loud voices unrelated to the story, ringing cell phones, crying that drowns out the story (ok to leave and return).